Koodal Azhagar Temple: Religious practices

 The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows the Vaikasana aagama.
 In modern times, the temple priests perform the puja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, the Iyengar community.
 The temple rituals are performed six times a day: Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 5:00 p.m., and Aravanai Pooja at 6:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Koodal Aḻagar and Mathuravalli.
 During the last step of worship, nagaswaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.

 The fourteen day annual Brahmotsavam during the Tamil month of Vaikasi (May - June) is the most prominent festival of the temple.
 The festive images of the temple are brought in chariot round the streets of the temple in various mounts during all the fourteen days.

+Kumbhabhishekham

+The kumbabishegam of the temple was held on 20th January 2024.